Media magnate Lebedev may sell Russian assets

 Lebedev also said Russia could face a wave of political repression following a series of moves since Vladimir Putin returned to the presidency on May 7 that opposition leaders have described as a crackdown on dissent.

-"I think the biggest problem is the country is being run on the model of personal power," Lebedev, whose net worth was put at $1.1 billion (705.7 million pounds) by Forbes magazine in March, told Reuters in an interview at his Moscow office.
+"I think the biggest problem is the country is being run on the model of personal power," Lebedev, whose net worth was put at $1.1 billion by Forbes magazine in March, told Reuters in an interview at his Moscow office.

 "I hope I'm mistaken when I said we're on the brink of political repression."